'In a racist society it is not enough to be non-racist, we must be anti-racist.'

 As conscious people concerned about social justice and doing good in the world, we may firmly believe we're not racist.
 And yet, racism is a learned response and is often indirect, embedded in our unconscious beliefs, attitudes and behaviours.
 To dismantle racism, we can challenge ourselves to examine underlying attitudes, as well as get educated about the history we won't have been taught in school.

 "The beauty of anti-racism is that you don't have to pretend to be free of racism to be an anti-racist.
 Anti-racism is the commitment to fight racism wherever you find it, including in yourself.
 And it's the only way forward." - Ijeoma Oluo, author of #1 New York Times bestseller So You Want to Talk About Race

 When getting started with anti-racism work, we can often feel afraid of doing or saying the wrong thing, or not doing it perfectly.
 The important thing to know is that we're learning and unlearning together.
-It will take vulnerability, courage, commitment.
-It's a lifelong journey, not a tick box exercise, nor a self-improvement programme.
+I get things wrong all the time - it's part of the process.

 Connect on Instagram

 Nova Reid @novareidofficial (click her bio for Beginners Anti-Racism Guide, to join her email list & to pre-order her book The Good Ally)

 Nova Reid's TED talk Not All Superheroes Wear Capes